ThatGuyinYourOnlineClass/GlobalPolitics/FAQ Start Here!.md

   * https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 **How do I add a file/folder?**

+  To add a folder or start a new file, click the "**+**" icon above the repository.
+A text box should appear, if you are making a folder simply type the name you wish to give it and type "**/**".
+The text box should appear within the folder you just created (backspacing will delete this, careful when editing others folders!).

+  To make file, give it a name in the text file (eg Example.md) and type something into the box below.
+A folder cannot exist in GitHub without someting in it, so if you are just trying to create a folder tree for structure just type some mumbojumbo in the bottom text box.

-  To start, since we will all essentially be able to edit the main repository I'd ask that you please edit/add things only within your groups folders.
+  Since we will all essentially be able to edit the main repository I'd ask that you please edit/add things only within your groups folders.
 If this folder does not exist, feel free to create one, though try to keep it within the preconcieved structure.
 By organizing it under modules then groups I thought we could easily share relevant links between groups within the modules folders, then collaborate accordingly within the group folder.
 If you have a better idea for organizing let me know!